-Um relatórito memorável da Environmental Protection Agency/EPA (nt.: a Agência de Proteção Ambiental, órgão federal que trata dos temas ambientais dos ) concluiu que crianças expostas a substâncias tóxicas podem desenvolver deficiências de apredizado, asma e outros problemas de saúde, vem sendo indefinidamente posto de lado em meio a uma feroz oposição feita pela indústria química.
+Um relatórito memorável da Environmental Protection Agency/EPA (nt.: a Agência de Proteção Ambiental, órgão federal que trata dos temas ambientais dos EUA) concluiu que crianças expostas a substâncias tóxicas podem desenvolver deficiências de apredizado, asma e outros problemas de saúde, vem sendo indefinidamente posto de lado em meio a uma feroz oposição feita pela indústria química.

 (By Sheila Kaplan)